johan-k/find-pacs-date/README.md

 # find-pacs-date
-little script to end a pacs date
+A short script to find a Pacs date